 What can your organization do to better protect against cyberattacks and data breaches?
 A good first step is to prepare a cybersecurity risk assessment.

-This assessment involves identifying information assets that might be targeted by cyberattacks, assessing the current state of your organization's network and data security, and then evaluating potential threats to your data assets.
+A cybersecurity assessment involves identifying information assets that might be targeted by cyberattacks, assessing the current state of your organization’s network and data security, and then evaluating potential threats and risk to your data assets.

 Based on this audit, you can then develop preventative measures and policies that address these risks, as well as put together a disaster recovery plan in case your firm is a victim of a cyberattack or data breach.
 It’s like creating a business plan for protecting your company’s valuable data.

 You might think that only large corporations need a cybersecurity risk assessment, but that’s not true.
 Businesses of all types and sizes are at risk of cyberattack and can benefit from a risk assessment.

 According to Visa, 85% of all data breaches occur at the small business level.
 The U.S. National Cyber Security Alliance reports that 60% of small businesses that have experienced a cyberattack go out of business within six months of the attack—and the threat shows no sign of diminishing.